rythrojaofficial/axis45/events/2024earthday/page.md

 # Earth Day 2024 Field Trip

+- 4/27 update: dylan going with jared, no nate due to school stuff!
 - 4/26 update:
     - Planning to be at the gym by 5:30pm, no later than 6 if you’re competing/judging
     - ==dont forget to check the following lists below!==